Vietnam.vn - Nền tảng quảng bá Việt Nam

 Randall Bartlet, chief economist at Desjardins Group, said population growth is distorting everything and it's really hard to understand the "health" of the Canadian economy at this point.

-There are suggestions that a mild recession could occur in the first half of this year, but in per capita terms, Canada has been in recession for some time.
+There are suggestions that a mild recession will occur in the first half of this year, but in per capita terms, Canada has been in recession for some time.

 Relying more on labour rather than capital investment also continues to pose risks to Canada's productivity, which has declined for six consecutive quarters, and is a source of criticism for Prime Minister Justin Trudeau's government.